 Business Rules Engine Multi-layered Architecture

 VisiRule generates executable rules in terms of the Flex expert systems toolkit.
 Flex supports both forwards and backward chaining rules and uses an English like Knowledge Specification Language (KSL).
 You can define and invoke Flex from within VisiRule.
 VisiRule/Flex is built on LPA Prolog, a well established logic-based AI language, which provides meta-reasoning and the ability to backtrack thru a search space to find alternate solution paths.

 Flex also supports frames, procedures, as well as, access to other programming languages such as Prolog, C#, Java, VB and .NET.
 This provides for a multi-layer development environment.
 The high-performance LPA Business Rules Engine plus a wide range of business rules tools makes full integration into back-end services easy, and provides a powerful Digital Decisioning Platform.

 Many automated Business Rules Engines only allow for simple rules, i.e. atomic tests.
-VisiRule provides a comprehensive set of logical operators which means the rules can be as simple or complicated as needed.
-Business experts often don't just say "Yes" or "No" based on simple logic, but have to consider many interrelated factors.
+VisiRule provides a comprehensive set of logical operators which means the expressions and rules can be as simple or complicated as needed.

 VisiRule includes a powerful maths package and complete set of logical operators.
 This includes scientific maths functions and high-precision floating-point numbers.
 In addition, you can call code defined in other languages such as Python, C, etc.

 VisiRule includes a powerful package of text handling routines which enables you to parse, analysis and extract text from text fields and documents.